Politics of the Faroe Islands: Legislative branch

 The Faroese Parliament (Løgtingið in Faroese) has 33 MPs (members of parliament), elected for a four-year term by proportional representation.

 Election of 2 seats to the Danish Parliament was last held 31 October 2022: Social Democrat 1, Unionist 1.

 Political parties and elections

-The Faroe Islands have a multi-party system (disputing on independence and unionism as well as left and right), with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.
-The Faroese Parliament (Løgting) has 33 seats.
-Members are elected by popular vote to serve four-year terms.
-For the Løgting elections, there were seven electoral districts, each one comprehending asýslur, while Streymoy is divided into northern and southern parts (Tórshavn region), but since 2008, the Faroes constitute a single district.
+The Faroe Islands have a multi-party system, disputing on independence and unionism as well as left and right.

 Schematic depiction of the political party spectrum in the Faroe Islands.